kai9987kai/pynocode/README.md

 # pynocode
-web Drag and drop no code interface for Tkinter
+Web Drag and drop no code interface for Tkinter